What is machine

 Machine learning algorithms are a subset of artificial intelligence (AI) that enable systems to learn and improve from experience without being explicitly programmed.

-It’s teaching a computer to recognize patterns and make decisions, similar to how humans learn from past experiences.
-As if when you recognize a friend’s face in a crowd, machine learning algorithms can identify objects in images, predict stock market trends, or recommend tailored products to customers
+Machine learning services are to help teach a computer to recognize patterns and make decisions, similar to how humans learn from past experiences.
+Machine learning algorithms can identify objects in images, predict stock market trends, or recommend tailored products to particular customers.

-Proof of the pudding: McKinsey found that businesses implementing AI and machine learning could see at least a 15-20% increase in profitability.
+Businesses that implement AI and machine learning could see at least a 15-20% increase in profitability

 01